Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 <a name="-ClearSubsAck-Result"></a>

 ### ClearSubsAck.Result
-Possible result of a Clear-subscription-request.
+Possible result of a Clear subscription request.

 | Name | Number | Description |
 | ---- | ------ | ----------- |